Determinantal Point Process Attention Over Grid Cell Code Supports Out of Distribution Generalization

+For $\bm{R}$ constructed using a transformer, we used the standard multi-head self attention ($MHSA$) mechanism followed by a multi-layered perceptron ($MLP$) - a feedforward neural network with one hidden layer, with layer normalization \citep{ba2016layer} ($LN$) to transform $\bm{x_R}$ at each layer of the transformer, defined as below:

-The network that used an LSTM in the inference module had a single layer of 512 hidden units.
-The hidden and cell state of the LSTM was reinitialized at the start of each sequence for each candidate completion.
-The network that used a transformer in the inference module had 6 layers, each of which had 8 heads and a dimensionaltiy of 512.
-We projected the data into 128 dimensions to be more easily divisible by the number of heads, followed by layer normalization \citep{ba2016layer}.
-We added a learnable positional encoding to the projected input sequence of attended grid code embeddings, concatenated a learned CLS (short for "classification") token (analogous to the CLS token in \citet{devlin2018bert}), followed by a transformer encoder.
-We took the transformed value of the CLS token, and passed it to a linear layer with 1 output unit to generate a score for each candidate completion.
+where $\bm{Q}$, $\bm{K}$, and $\bm{V}$ are called the query, key, and value matrices respectively, $d_k$ is the dimension of the matrices, $\bm{W^Q}$, $\bm{W^K}$, and $\bm{W^V}$ are the corresponding projection matrices, $\bm{W^O}$ is the output projection matrix which is applied to the concatenation of self attention ($SA$) output for each head, and $H$ is the number of heads.
+The $softmax$ function is used to convert real valued vector inputs into a probability distribution, defined as $softmax(z_i) = e^{z_i}/\sum_i e^{z_i }$.
+We used a transformer with 6 layers, each of which had 8 heads, $d_k =32$, and $MLP$ hidden layer dimension of 512.
+The stimuli were presented together and projected into 128 dimensions to be more easily divisible by the number of heads, followed by layer normalization.
+Since a transformer is naturally invariant to the order of the stimuli, to make use of the order we added to $\bm{x_R}$ a learnable positional encoding \citep{kazemnejad2019transformer}, which is the linear projection of one-hot tensors denoting the position of stimuli in the sequence.
+We then concatenated a learned CLS (short for "classification") token (analogous to the CLS token in \citet{devlin2018bert}) to $\bm{x_R}$, before transforming with Equation \ref{transformer_eq}.
+We took the transformed value ($\bm{\Tilde{x}_R}$) corresponding to the CLS token, and passed it to a linear layer with 1 output unit to generate a score for each candidate completion.
 This procedure was repeated for each candidate completion.